RockISI/firstrepo/readme.txt

-git is a version control system git is free software
+git is a version control system which is distributed git is free software